Time evolution of a thin black ring via Hawking radiation: Evolution by Evaporation

 As a check, we compute $F(0)$ using the DeWitt approximation \cite{DeWitt:1975} in Appendix \ref{Appendix_A}.
 The two results agree well, and therefore, our numerical result is reliable.

-As shown in Eq.~\eqref{lambda}, the nondimensional parameter $\lambda$ is held fixed throughout the evolution.
-Because $a_*\equiv 0$, the constancy of the nondimensional parameter also indicates that the Emparan-Reall black ring evaporates keeping similarity to its initial shape: The black ring at any time can be obtained by uniformly scaling its initial configuration.
-The scaling factor can be found by deriving the time evolution of the ring radius $R$ as
+As shown in Eq.~\eqref{lambda}, the nondimensional rotation parameter $J_\psi^2/M^3$ is held fixed throughout the evolution, and this also indicates the constancy of the thickness parameter $\lambda$.
+Because $a_*\equiv 0$, the Emparan-Reall black ring evaporates keeping similarity to its initial shape: The black ring at any time can be obtained by uniformly scaling its initial configuration.
+The scaling factor $C(t)$ can be found by deriving the time evolution of the ring radius $R$ as

-The lifetime $T$ of a thin black ring with mass $M$ is
+The lifetime $t_{\rm LT}$ of a thin black ring with mass $M$ is

-where $M_p$ and $t_p$ are the Planck mass and Planck time, respectively.
+where $M_p$ and $t_p$ are the Planck mass $(\hbar^2/G)^{1/3}$ and the Planck time $\hbar/M_pc^2$, respectively.
 The time scale is proportional to $M^2$, and this dependence on $M$ is same as that of the five-dimensional Schwarzschild black hole.
-However, because of the prefactor $(27\pi\lambda/4)^2$, the life time of a thin black ring with $\lambda\lesssim 10^{-2}$ is much shorter than the five-dimensional Schwarzschild black hole with the same mass.
+However, because of the prefactor $(27\pi\lambda/4)^2$, the lifetime of a thin black ring with $\lambda\lesssim 10^{-2}$ is much shorter than that of the five-dimensional Schwarzschild black hole with the same mass.